What is Organic Pea Protein Powder?

 Is pea protein powder keto friendly?

 With ketogenic diets now more popular than ever, people often wonder whether pea protein is keto friendly or not.
 After all, peas generally contain carbs and starches, which are off limits on keto.
 If you opt for a pea protein isolate supplement, with even more carbohydrates and starches removed, you’ll find that these supplements can indeed be consumed on a ketogenic diet.
-A good quality pea protein isolate supplement will contain roughly 1 – 2% carbs, which is low enough to make pea protein keto friendly.
+A good quality pea protein powder will contain roughly 1 – 2% carbs, which is low enough to make pea protein keto friendly.

 Does pea protein powder have side effects?